jbinko/UGEN/README.md

 Valid name/identifier of the rule can contain English letters (upper/lower), English numbers, underscore and hyphen characters.
 Must be at least one character long and first character must be letter or underscore.
 Not number or hyphen.

-Identifiers are case SENSITIVE during processing and if used in references it must have exactly the same name including case - case SENSITIVE in references in other rules.
+Identifiers are CASE SENSITIVE during processing and if used in references it must have exactly the same name including case - CASE SENSITIVE in references in other rules.

 In other words - you can use upper/lower cases or mix of cases but always needs to be typed exactly the same.
 Otherwise references will not be able to resolve referenced rules or will NOT reference correct rules.